Intersection Accident Claims in Ada, OK

 Sideswipe Crashes

-Sideswipes during intersection traversal happen during turning movements.
+Sideswipes during intersection traversal happen during lane changes.

 Left-Turn Crashes